cnolan3/Cicada-16/HardwareSpec/Memory_Map.md

 ## **Cartridge Mapper and Bank Switching**

-To support games larger than the CPU's addressable ROM space (24 KiB), the console uses a cartridge-based mapper for bank switching.
+To support games larger than the CPU's addressable ROM space, the console uses a cartridge-based mapper for bank switching.
 The mapper hardware resides on the game cartridge and is controlled by writing to I/O registers.
 The primary register for this is **MPR_BANK** at address F010.

-### **MPR_BANK (F010) - Half-Select Mechanism**

-The switchable ROM window at 4000-5FFF is 8 KiB.
-To provide finer control, the mapper uses a "half-select" system based on the 8-bit value written to **MPR_BANK**.

-- **Bits 1-7 (Upper 7 bits):** These bits select a 16 KiB bank from the physical ROM on the cartridge.
-- **Bit 0 (Lowest bit):** This bit selects which 8 KiB half of that 16 KiB bank to map into the 4000-5FFF window.
+The value written to this register directly selects which 16 KiB ROM bank is mapped into the `4000-7FFF` address window.
-  - **0:** Selects the first half (offset +0 KiB).
-  - **1:** Selects the second half (offset +8 KiB).

 ## **APU Registers (F500-F5FF)**